By Sam Stemler & Erica Statly

 - People who are blind or have limited vision

 - Users on a bumpy bus or another difficult environment

 - Slow internet connection

 - Limited bandwidth

 For those approaching web accessibility for the first time, it can seem a bit overwhelming.
-However, web accessibility testing tools have been created to help.
+However, these free accessibility tools can help.
 Website accessibility testing is the step-by-step process of checking whether or not a website or mobile application is completely accessible for all users.
-There are both automated and manual testing options.
-This post will explore tools that can automate the process for you.
+Some accessibility problems can be detected by a program, while others will require user testing.

 Find and solve accessibility issues with your site, step-by-step: Download the Ultimate Website Accessibility Checklist

 Programmatic accessibility testing tools will sort through your site and detect issues as they are written into the code.
 These tools can detect issues like a lack of alternative text (alt text) for images, HEX or RGB color codes that do not have enough contrast between them, form fields that do not have labels, or links without descriptive text.
 This is a great place to start a website accessibility assessment, and can uncover a number of the most common accessibility issues.
 The following are some popular, effective, free accessibility tools for making these and other checks.

 Free Accessibility Tools to Test for Multiple Accessibility Issues